ystia/yorc/doc/infrastructures.rst

 if specified ``num_cpus`` and  ``mem_size`` requirements are used to allocate only the required resoures on computes.
 This allows to share a Slurm managed compute across several deployments.
 If not specified a whole compute node will be allocated.

 Janus also support `Slurm GRES <https://slurm.schedmd.com/gres.html>`_ based scheduling.
-This is generally used to request an host with a specific type of resource (consumable or not) such as GPUs.
+This is generally used to request a host with a specific type of resource (consumable or not) such as GPUs.

 Future work